"How to kill Bermuda Grass?" is one of the most common questions from homeowners.

 [Editor’s Note: this page was quickly loaded onto the website to make the information available.
 Pictures and pretty stuff will follow.

-Other lessons in this series still missing an active link are being prepped with necessary webby protocols, and will hopefully be up as soon as possible.
+Other lessons in this series still missing an active link will hopefully be up as soon as possible.

 Please return for more, or use the contact page for personal inquiries.
 Thanks!